6 killed after speeding truck rams into roadside stall | Law-Order

 Later, locals gathered on the road, demanding compensation for the kin of the victims.

-Senior officials, including District Magistrate and Superintendent of Police, were on the spot.
+Senior officials, including District Magistrate and Superintendent of Police reached the spot and controlled the situation.

+Few hours after the incident, in an official statement, Chief Minister Yogi Adityanath announced financial assistance of Rs 2 lakh each to kin of all the victims.

-Also, Chief Minister Yogi Adityanath has directed officials to provide all necessary help to victim's family.
+He also directed officials to provide all necessary help to the families.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)